jiunbae/ITE4053/SuperResolution/README.md

 ## Results

 In terms of time, it was only 2500 epoch.
-However, PSN and loss is saturated after 1000 epoch
+However, PSN and loss is saturated after 1000 epoch.
+Model parameters is saved on `model.hdf5` using keras model save method.

 See `./assets` directory for results.
 Train, prediction and test image is merged for easy compare (re-scale image, prediction image, ground truth image).